waterholeforum/docs/laravel.md

 # Laravel Integration

-Waterhole can be installed into an existing Laravel application, and you can set it up to use your existing Laravel user base too.
+Waterhole can be installed into an existing Laravel 10 or 11 application, and you can set it up to use your existing Laravel user base too.

-Currently only Laravel 10 is supported.

 ## Installation